aspose-words/Aspose.Words-Documentation/net/getting-started/why-aspose-words/aspose-words-or-npoi/missing-features-in-npoi/autofit-setting-to-tables/_index.md

 ﻿---
-title: Autofit Setting to Tables – Aspose.Words for .NET
+title: Autofit Setting to Tables
+second_title: Aspose.Words for .NET
 articleTitle: Autofit Setting to Tables
 linktitle: Autofit Setting to Tables
 description: "Autofit settings to tables.
 NPOI does not provide an opportunity to autofit settings to tables using C#."